Why Students Against Child Marriage?

 Upon obtaining extremely enthusiastic support from child marriage survivors and existing advocates, he knew that Students Against Child Marriage must be formed.
 Then, after more than two and a half years of research, he recruited two of his close friends to join the organization as its founding members: Ames Jewart and Maggie Giles.

 Max and Ames began to identify child marriage survivors who had publicly shared their stories.
 Then, Max began speaking with these brave women and learned of both their struggles and their triumph.
-He learned of the isolation that child marriage survivors experience, that they must be “the only person in the world experiencing this suffering.”
+He learned of the isolation that child marriage survivors experience, that they believe they must be “the only person in the world experiencing this suffering.”
 Max began to develop close relationships and deep bonds with these incredibly inspiring women.
 They were the core backers of the organization that supported Max’s vision and potential for young people to end child marriage.

 Around this time, Maggie joined our nonprofit as its next founding member and Director of Communications.
 A student at SUNY Purchase College, Maggie saw the importance of elevating survivor voices and was instrumental in designing and creating the initial graphics for the organization’s first website and social media.
 Meanwhile, Max and Ames created the content for the website, leading to a group effort to fight against this human rights abuse which put survivors first.